gtran99/RecipeFinder/README.md

 # Recipe Finder

-A simple web application to find recipes based on ingredients using the Spoonacular API.
+A web application which outputs 10 recipes based on your desired ingredients using the Spoonacular API.

 ## Setup